saran-surya/code-book/README.md

 #### T-Rex and Theme park question.
  - #### [T-Rex in Theme Park](https://github.com/saran-surya/Codevita-2020-zone-2/tree/master/theme_park), I have completely used recursion for the path finding algorithm, and it is effective for all edge cases.

+#### Chris Patt dinosaur (path in a matrix).
+ - #### [Paths in a matrix](https://github.com/saran-surya/Codevita-2020-zone-2/tree/master/ChirsPattDinosaur), I have completely used recursion for the path finding algorithm, and it is effective for all edge cases.